 To mention an issue, a hashtag is used followed by an id:

-You can even close an issue or several in a commit using keywords:
+Also, you can close an issue inside a commit using the keywords:

-In case of being an issue to be closed:
+In case of being an issue to close:

-If the case of close an issue from another repository we should use this syntax
+If you want to close an issue from an external repository we must use this syntaxis:

-Finally, we can make reference o mention another commit using the md5 hash
+Finally, you can reference or metion another commit using the md5 hash id

-to see all the availables emojis, yo can go to the Emoji cheat sheet.
+To see all the available emojis you can go to Emoji cheat sheet.

-There are many things that we can do with git and github but relating using commits has helped me a lot.
-I hope it is also useful for you.
+There are many things we can do with git and github but relating using commits has helped me a lot.
+I hope it is useful to you as well.

-All this also applies if you use Gitlab, you can go to the docs from gitlab and learn more tricks.
+This post also applies if you use Gitlab, you can go to the gitlab documentation and learn more tricks.